SuperTapood/Potato-Engine/README.md

 to do:

+- add a better way to represent color in the text thing
+- change scale to size
-- add font class
+- add StaticText (for static text that doesn't change)
-- add an image class
+- add DynamicText (for dynamically changing the text)
-- add a button class
+- add Button class (with on hover, on click events)
-- add an image button class
+- add Scene master class and have it properly integrate with the button's hierarchy
-- find a smart way to export the project and make that the stable release
-- shape moving test
-- notebook test
-- image moving test
-- ?